ngwessels/ellis-island-clone/README.md

 ## Description

-#### _The main purpose of this website is to create a remake of a certain website that can be used with flexbox._
+#### _The main purpose of this website is to create a remake of a certain website that can be used with flexbox. https://ngwessels.github.io/ellis-island-clone/.
+Above is the link to the gh_pages of this cloned website_

 ## Specs

+_The website will display a cloned version of "The Statue of Liberty - Ellis Island" Webpage.
 ![alt text](imgs/real.22.30 PM.png)
 ![alt text](imgs/clone.22.11 PM.png)